 We’ve come a long way since we first started creating online courses back in 2012.
 Our course development has doubled to include learning designers, multimedia developers, graphic designers, health and safety experts and project managers.
 And our online course portfolio has grown to include not just accredited health and safety courses, but custom-made online training programs for some of the biggest companies around the world.

 Taking the NEBOSH General Certificate Online is one of the most convenient ways to get your entry qualification into health and safety.
 You can work from anywhere, from any device with the online course meaning you can complete the Certificate in your own time, at your own pace.

-Are you wondering if devoting time and money (yours or your employer’s) to taking a NEBOSH Certificate Health and Safety qualification is going to be worthwhile?
+Are you wondering if devoting time and money (yours or your employer’s) to taking the NEBOSH General Certificate is going to be worthwhile?
 Read on if you want some answers to this question.
 Find out how the NEBOSH Certificate can start to make some positive changes to your working life – now and for the future.

-The price of the course will be different for each course provider and is largely determined by your chosen learning method and location.
-Whatever learning method you choose, you’ll also need to consider additional costs such travel, extra support, exams and VAT.
+Obviously, the price of the course will be different for each course provider.
+And it'll vary depending on your chosen learning method and location.
+There's also other costs you'll need to consider like travel, extra support, exams and VAT.

 The NEBOSH General Certificate is a foundation level qualification.
 It's level 3 on the National Qualification Framework (NQF) and level 6 on the Scottish Credit and Qualification Framework.

 People who pass the course are qualified to manage health and safety.
 And that’s a serious job, they don’t just hand it out to anyone!